reincas/YALIP/README.md

 ## Installation

-The package is available on PyPI and the installation therefore is possible using pip
+The package is available on PyPI and the installation therefore is possible using `pip`

 ```
-python -m pip install yall
+pip install yall
 ```

-## Usage Examples
+## Usage

 The YALL package is designed for three use cases on different abstraction levels.